HSwMS Spica (T121)

 HSwMS Spica (T121) is a former Swedish Navy Spica-class, torpedo-armed, fast attack craft (FAC), now a museum ship at the Vasa Museum in Stockholm, Sweden.

 Construction and career

 The vessel was one of three constructed in the 1960s by Götaverken AB on Hisingen, the other two being HSwMS Sirius (T122) and HSwMS Capella (T123).
 Three similar vessels were built by Karlskronavarvet.

-The vessel was taken out of service in 1989 and made into a museum ship at the Vasa Museum in her former home port of Karlskrona until 2002.
+The vessel was taken out of service in 1989 and made into a museum ship in her former home port of Karlskrona until 2002.
+It was subsequently moved to the Vasa Museum.
 It is a listed historic ship of Sweden.